Sudh-mandhare/AudioBook-Management-System-using-Trees/README.md

 ## Future Enhancements

 * The efficient data retrival can be more enhances by usin B Trees or B+ Trees
-* Creating a frontend application integrating with this backend application to create a full - fledged audio-book management sysytem
+* Creating a frontend application integrating with this backend application to create a full - fledged audio-book management system